African elephant species:

 How lucky are we to share our planet with incredible giants like this?
 But huge numbers of these unique-looking, intelligent animals are being brutally killed to fuel the growing demand for their ivory.

 Around 90% of African elephants have been wiped out in the past century – mainly due to the ivory trade.
 Elephant poaching, even though it’s illegal, has been getting dramatically worse in parts of Africa in the last 10 years – mostly because of growing demand for ivory in China and the Far East.
-Around 20,000 African elephants are being killed every year for their ivory.
+Around 20,000 African elephants are being killed every year for their ivory - that's around 55 every day

 Where African elephants live